thefrontside/microstates/README.md

 //> { authentication: { session: { token: 'SECRET' }, isAuthenticated: true } }
 ```

-## `initialize` transition
+## The `initialize` transition

-The `initialize` transition converts value into a Microstate when a Microstate is being created with the `create` function.
-The initialize transition is invoked for every microstate that declares one.
-They are called from top to bottom, meaning that a parent microstate is initalized before the children.
-This is imporant because the parent microstate can change what children are created.
+Just as every state machine must begin life in its "start state", so too must every microstate begin life in the right state.
+For those cases where the start state depends on some logic, there is the `initialize` transition.
+The `initialize` transition is just like any other transition, except that it will be invoked automatically called within create on every Microstate that declares one.

-You can use this mechanism to change the value that is used to initialize children Microstates.
+You can even use this mechanism to transition the microstate to one with a completely different type and value.

 For example: